 Dusty Baker Biography: Age, Net Worth, Children, Wife, Parents, Siblings, Height, Nationality

-Dusty Baker is a legendary baseball player.
-He spent more than half a century in the sport as a player, coach and manager.
+Dusty Baker was a legendary baseball player.
+He spent more than half a century in the sport as a player, coach, and manager.

-He is known for his leadership, passion and success as well as his participation in some of the most memorable moments in baseball history.
+He is known for his leadership, passion and success, as well as his involvement in some of the most memorable moments in baseball history.

-He is the first MLB manager to reach the playoffs and win championships with five different teams and is the oldest coach to win championships in four major North American sports.
+He is the first MLB manager to reach the playoffs and win championships with five different teams and is the oldest manager to win championships in all four major North American sports.

 File